literat/literat/src/posts/2021-03-05-renovate-your-dependencies/index.md

 One day I notice in my Inbox a commit and pull-request from one of my GitHub repo.
 It was something new because it was from a machine known as [Dependabot][dependabot] and the entire issue was about updating known security vulnerability.
-"Hey, that's so cool!
+"Hey, that’s so cool!
 I want this on any of my active projects!"

 ![security alert](./github-dependabot.png 'Security alert from dependabot')

 By that time we had [security checks](https://github.com/FriendsOfPHP/security-advisories) in [LMC][lmc] for [Symfony framework][symfony].
 But they only reported into the Slack channel when some new vulnerability appears.
 The next step had to be taken by a human.
 You know, creating of issue, new branch fix the vulnerability, create pull-request, wait for code review a then merge it and release.
-So much of repetitive work.
+It involves a lot of repetitive work.

 ## Finding vulnerabilities

 I want to have something similar what does [Dependabot][dependabot] in [LMC][lmc].
-So I tried to solve this kind of problem.
+Consequently, I tried to solve this kind of problem.

 First of all we started using `npm audit` and `npm outdated`.
 Do you know them?
-[NPM][npm-audit] or [Yarn][yarn-audit] can audit your dependencies for you and print a very very very long report if found something.
+[Npm][npm-audit] or [Yarn][yarn-audit] can audit your dependencies for you and print a very long report if found something.
 On the other hand `outdated` command can found dependencies which are old (have a new version of them) and can be updated.

 The first run on our project was a catastrophe.